Winnie-Weidow/Data_Course_ALLRED/README.md

 This is my 8th commit.
 I'm still making mistakes, but I think I feel myself calming down.
 My head is still cloudy, but that could be from the extra caffeine I had yesterday.
 This is my 9th commit.
 I hear the professor talking about some things to the guys across from me, and now I'm second guessing myself.
 Darn.
 This is my 10th commit.
 Let's hope I'm doing it all correctly.
 I might need a drink... this weekend.
 Don't want one now.
+I'm gonna do a bonus commit, just because I don't know if the first one counted.
+Maybe I'm gonna find a way off of this desert island.